huleboer/BSF/README.md

 BSF
 ===
-Bash Script Framework (bsf) is some basic scripts to include in your script to provide some basic functionality.
+Bash Script Framework (BSF) is some basic scripts to include in your script to provide some basic functionality.
 Basically I got tired of making it for different companies and in different scripts...
 It's an early edition..
 Consider it alfa software

 Features
 ========